SiloCityLabs/blog/content/post/2017/2017-12-28-complete-smart-home-setup.md

 **Thermostat**:

 Nest.
 There is a little secret most people may not know.
 You can get one for under $100.
 My wife said I was not gonna spend more than $100.
 I saw an opportunity and she said a deal was a deal.
 Most electric or natural gas providers give incentives for using a nest smart thermostat.
 I purchased mine for $97, The Nest E. Its not metalic but it works just the same.
 If you have a complicated AC/Heating system with zones and all that crazy stuff then the E version may not have enough wiring pins.
 Sign up for an online account to pay your electric bill and sign up for newsletter emails.
 On holidays they usually send out emails giving you the chance to get these cheap.
-There&#8217;s also an ongoing [rebate program][11] online.
+There's also an ongoing [rebate program][11] online.

 &nbsp;